ganeti/ganeti/doc/design-2.0-job-queue.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 Job gets submitted by the client.
 A new job identifier is generated and
    assigned to the job.
-The job is then automatically replicated to all nodes
+The job is then automatically replicated [#replic]_
-   in the cluster.
+   to all nodes in the cluster.
 The identifier is returned to the client.
 #.
 A pool of worker threads waits for new jobs.
 If all are busy, the job has
    to wait and the first worker finishing its work will grab it.
 Otherwise any
    of the waiting threads will pick up the new job.